Ján Slota: Statements

 Slota is known for his controversial statements, which have been described as "racist" and "extreme".
 According to The Slovak Spectator, some of Slota's statements cross "the line not just of political but also human decency."
 Slota has stated that his intention is to protect Slovaks, especially those living in southern Slovakia.
 Perhaps his most well-known controversial remarks are those directed against Hungarian people, such as his remark at a party meeting in 2006 that "we will get into our tanks and level Budapest, if [the Hungarian minority] attempt to teach us the Lord's Prayer in Hungarian ever again."
 After this statement, a map was published on the official SNS webpage showing Hungary as a part of Slovakia.
 He also said about Hungarians that "Even in 1248 a Frankish bishop was amazed after visiting the Carpathian Basin that God could have given such a beautiful country to such ugly people.
 He was referring to the old Hungarians, who were Mongoloid types with crooked legs and even more disgusting horses.
 Somehow these people have vanished.
 Who civilized them?
 Probably us, the Slovaks".
 He believes 200 members of the Hungarian intelligence are spying in Slovakia.
 Slota said that "Hungarians are a tumor on the Slovak nation that needs to be immediately removed".

 Slota called the fascist leader Jozef Tiso "one of the greatest sons of the Slovak nation" and, on 17 February 2000, 40 of the 41 city council members in Žilina, where Slota was mayor, voted to dedicate a plaque honoring Tiso.
 After World War II, Tiso was sentenced to death for his role in the murder of tens of thousands of Slovak Jews during the Holocaust.
 Slota told the Czech newspaper Lidové noviny that he "envies" the Czech people for their expulsion of Germans after World War II, implying that the same should have been done to the Hungarian minority in Slovakia.
 Fico refused to condemn these comments, and as a result his party, Smer-SD, was expelled from the Party of European Socialists.
 Slota asserts that the best policy for dealing with the Roma is "a long whip in a small yard" and that "70 percent of the Roma are criminals".
-He has also questioned whether homosexuals are normal people, and associated them with pedophiles.
+He has also described homosexuality as a disease, and associated homosexuals with pedophiles.
 In 2006, some of Slota's controversial comments were reportedly circulated to Members of the European Parliament in a mass e-mail and were published, and criticized, by international media.